jpelton-stroud/popolo-types/README.md

-# popolo-spec
+# popolo-types

-TypeScript implementation of the popolo-spec
+Typescript definitions for working with the Popolo Project.